 CMS and VA will process the data matched and any data created by the match under the immediate supervision and control of authorized personnel in a manner that will protect the confidentiality of the data, so that unauthorized persons cannot retrieve any data by computer, remote terminal, or other means.
+Systems personnel must enter personal identification numbers when accessing data on the agencies' systems.
+The Parties will strictly limit authorization to those electronic data areas necessary for the authorized analyst to perform his or her official duties.
 Authorized users must use two factor authentication when accessing agency systems where data is stored.
 VA will strictly limit authorization to those electronic files necessary for the authorized analyst to perform his or her official duties.
-Authorized users of the CMS Acumen portal are identified by user identification and password, and are individually tracked to safeguard against unauthorized system access or use.
-The CMS Acumen portal requires a multifactor authentication security code from the user.
-All data in transit will be encrypted using algorithms that meet the requirements of Federal Information Processing Standards (FIPS) 140-2.
+Authorized users of the electronic secure transfer file protocol are identified by user identification and password and are individually tracked to safeguard against unauthorized system access or use.
+The file transfer method will require a multifactor authentication security code from the user.
+All data in transit will be encrypted using algorithms that meet the requirements of Federal Information Processing Standards (FIPS) 1402.
+VA's technical safeguards are based upon multiple security control families within NIST SP 800-53 Revision 5.